 Novice NPORS Training:

-The Novice Training Course is for those learners who have no or limited experience in the activity or machine operation.
+The Novice Safety Training Course is for those learners who have no or limited experience in the activity or machine operation.

 Novice NPORS training courses durations may be reduced due to experience or reduced training objectives.